DavidMiles1925/stepper_motor_demo/README.md

 ### `number_of_turns`

-This is an integer that determines how many times the motor will start.
+This is an integer that determines how many times the motor will turn.
 The default value is very high to create an illusion of "infinite" spinning.

 Default Value = 10000